 Julie in her studio at the Textile Arts Center

-Julie Rose Clapton (she/her) is a fiber-based artist living and working in England.
+Julie Rose Clapton (she/her) is a fiber-based artist living and working in Great Barrington.
 After studying textiles at the Rhode Island School of Design, she went on to complete a residency with the Textile Arts Center (Brooklyn, NY) as part of AIR Cycle 15.
 Her practice spans weaving, knitting, spinning, felting, papermaking, and performance.
 Her material processes are grounded in care, with a focus on wool and natural dyes, and are designed with a life cycle in mind, ensuring all her work can eventually return to the Earth.

 Julie and Mary inspecting a fleece